jesobreira/fireshow-server/README.md

 If you don't know AU3 but want to create your own Fireshow server (for other platforms, for example), welcome to the team!
 [Here](https://github.com/jesobreira/fireshow/wiki/API) are the API standards!

-If you want to translate Fireshow server to your language, feel accepted into our Transifex organization!
+If you want to translate Fireshow server to your language, feel free to edit our languages file.
+It will automatically fork.
+Then just pull request it to us.
+[Click here to start](lang.ini).